Swallow the Sun: New Moon (2009–2011)

-Emerald Forest and the Blackbird (2012)
+Emerald Forest and the Blackbird (2012–2014)

-The fifth studio album Emerald Forest and the Blackbird was released February 1, 2012, via Spinefarm Records.
+The fifth studio album Emerald Forest and the Blackbird was released on 1 February 2012 via Spinefarm Records.
 The lead single for the album, "Cathedral Walls", featured vocals by former Nightwish singer Anette Olzon.
 The song "Labyrinth of London" features guest vocals by Raivio's partner Aleah Stanbridge.

-Songs from the North I, II & III (2015)
+Songs from the North I, II & III (2015–2018)

-Swallow the Sun released the triple album Songs from the North I, II & III on November 13, 2015.
+Swallow the Sun released the triple album Songs from the North I, II & III on 13 November 2015.
 Each of the three album discs embodies a different facet of the band's style: Gloom, Beauty, and Despair.
 Juuso Raatikainen replaced Kai Hahto as full-time drummer on this album, as Hahto was working on Nightwish's 2015 album Endless Forms Most Beautiful and subsequent tour in place of Jukka Nevalainen.
 However, Hahto has not been kicked out or resigned.

-Lumina Aurea (2018)

-Swallow the Sun's only non-album single was released on December 21, 2018, titled "Lumina Aurea", featuring Wardruna's Einar Selvik and The Foreshadowing's Marco I. Benevento.
+Swallow the Sun's only non-album single was released on 21 December 2018, titled "Lumina Aurea", featuring Wardruna's Einar Selvik and The Foreshadowing's Marco I. Benevento.
 The track embodies Raivio's bereavement and other emotions he experienced after the death of his partner Aleah Stanbridge in 2016.
 It contains the title track and additionally an instrumental version of the track.